bem/bem-core/common.docs/bemjson/bemjson.en.md

 The field `content` is reserved in BEMJSON for the representation of nested BEM entities (BEM tree).
 The field can take arbitrary BEMJSON as its value:

 * A primitive data type (string, number) - the value is used as the content (text) of the HTML element that corresponds to the context entity.
-* An object describing a BEM tree - the value is used for the generation of HTML elements nested into the HTML element that corresponds to the context entity.
+* An object describing a BEM tree - the value is used for generating HTML elements nested inside the HTML element that corresponds to the context entity.

 There is no fixed limit on nesting depth for a tree of BEM entities that can be built from the `content` field.